 A. Resumptive Repetition as Editorial Technique

 Every literary work, by its very nature, contains repetitions of words, sentences, and passages that constitute part of its stylistic characteristics.
-However, there is a type of repetitions that has nothing to do with stylistic, but it rather serves as pure technical means for returning to the narrative thread after deviating from it, repeating, either precisely or with some variation, the textual material that precedes the deviation.
-This type of repetitions had been named by German scholars as Wiederaufnahme, translated into English as resumptive repetition.
-While one can list many reasons for deviating from the narrative, which require a resumptive repetition – such as adding a parenthetic remark or a retrospective look, relating to a simultaneous event, adding summarizing observations, or the like – the most interesting one, from a philological perspective, is the interpolation of secondary material into an existing sequence.
+However, there is a type of repetition that has nothing to do with style, but rather serves as a pure technical means for returning to the narrative thread after deviating from it, repeating, either precisely or with some variation, the textual material that precedes the deviation.
+This type of repetition has been named by German scholars Wiederaufnahme, translated into English as “resumptive repetition.”
+While one can list many reasons for deviating from the narrative, which require a resumptive repetition—such as adding a parenthetic remark or a retrospective look, relating to a simultaneous event, adding summarizing observations, or the like—the most interesting one, from a philological perspective, is the interpolation of secondary material into an existing sequence.
 Identification of this type of repetition enables us to gain a better understanding of the manner in which the text was formed and the stages it underwent on the way to its final version.

-The indication whether the material that is followed by a resumptive repetition is an interpolation of secondary material depends on philological and literary-historical examination.
-In short, the more the material that requires the resumptive repetition deviates by its linguistic, stylistic, and substantive characters from the sequence; and the more the sequence (including the sentences consist of the resumptive repetition) reveals no awareness of the material that requires the resumptive repetition, the greater the chance that the resumptive repetition serves to insert secondary material in an existing continuum.
+The determination of whether the material that is followed by a resumptive repetition is an interpolation of secondary material depends on philological and literary-historical examination.
+In short, the more the material that requires the resumptive repetition deviates in its linguistic, stylistic, and substantive character from the sequence, and the more the sequence (including the sentences that constitute resumptive repetition) reveals no awareness of the material that requires the resumptive repetition, the greater the chance that the resumptive repetition serves to insert secondary material into an existing continuum.
 In that sense, resumptive repetition can be compared to a bulging seam basting different traditions into the central narrative cloth.

 Thus, for modern scholars, resumptive repetition can constitute the most prominent signpost for identifying secondary material in the interstices between two similar passages.
-And indeed, among the philological research fields, biblical scholars have long been aided by the resumptive repetition in discerning interpolated traditions, due to the extensive use of that technique by the biblical editors and copyists.
-While the cuneiform texts testify as well for the using of resumptive repetition for various purposes, including an interpolation of secondary material into a narrative continuum, most ANE scholars ignore this phenomenon and its significance for the understanding of the formation of literary works.
-In order to shed more light on such a philological tool, the present study suggests to examine two case studies, occurring at central points in the Babylonian Enūma Eliš—the cosmogony and the anthropogony—and their possible implications for understanding the development of that work.
+And indeed, among the philological research fields, biblical scholars have long been aided by resumptive repetition in discerning interpolated traditions, due to the extensive use of that technique by the biblical editors and copyists.
+While the cuneiform texts testify as well to the use of resumptive repetition for various purposes, including an interpolation of secondary material into a narrative continuum, most ANE scholars have ignored this phenomenon and its significance for the understanding of the formation of literary works.
+In order to shed more light on such a philological tool, the present study suggests examining two case studies, occurring at central points in the Babylonian Enūma Eliš—the cosmogony and the anthropogony—and their possible implications for understanding the development of that work.

 B. The Resumptive Repetitions at the Cosmogony and Anthropogony in Enūma Eliš